-John A. MacLean Sr. Professor for Molecular Engineering Innovation and Enterprise; Director, Pritzker Nanofabrication Facility
+John A. MacLean Sr. Professor of Molecular Engineering Innovation and Enterprise; Director, Pritzker Nanofabrication Facility

 Eckhardt Research Center